Course Overview

 The programme concludes with a progression discussion to help learners identify potential next steps into employment, apprenticeships, or further training within the screen industries.

-Interested in learning more about starting out in Film & Television?
+Interested in learning more about starting in Film & Television?

 Learning Structure